SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ## Step 7

 It's time to install Arch Linux.
-Let's start off by mounting the root and swap partitons.
+Let's start off by mounting the root and swap partitions.
 Type these commands to do so.

 ```bash
 $ mount /dev/sdX3 /mnt